 Step 3.
 From the drop-down menus, select More tools and then Extensions.

 Step 4.
 A new tab will open with the Extensions title.
 Turn the toggle to the On position next to “Developer mode.”

 Step 5.
 After completing the above steps, three buttons will appear: Load unpacked, Pack extension, and Update.
 Click the Update button to up-to-date all the installed Extensions on the Chrome browser at a time.

-Once you complete the above steps, all the extensions installed in the Chrome browser will be updated, and you will see a message on the bottom “Extensions updated.”
+Once you complete the above steps, all the extensions installed in the Chrome browser will be updated, and you will see a message at the bottom “Extensions updated.”

 In conclusion, keeping extensions up-to-date in Google Chrome is essential for ensuring the best performance and security while browsing the web.
 While Chrome automatically updates extensions, there may be instances where manual updates are necessary.
 By following the steps mentioned above, users can easily update extensions in Chrome manually.
 It is always a good practice to keep all the software, including the web browser and its extensions, up-to-date to avoid any potential security risks.